Amended by ULA ballot on March 20, 2022

 B. The Program Board shall consist of the Program Board Chair, Vice-Chair, and Past-Chair; the Conference Committee Chair and Vice-Chair; the President, Vice-President/President-Elect, and Immediate Past-President; the Executive Director; and a program representative from each section, roundtable, and committee that conducts programming.
 The unit representative may be a unit steering committee member or an appointee of the unit chair.

 C. The Program Board shall meet at least quarterly, with additional meetings called as deemed necessary by the Program Board Chair.

-D. The Program Board will submit to the Board at its quarterly meeting in September an outline of all programs and goals submitted by all unit chairs–excluding the annual conference–planned for the current fiscal year and an accompanying budget request to be approved by the Board as part of the Association’s annual budget.
+D. The Program Board will submit to the Board at its quarterly meeting in September an outline of all programs and goals submitted by all unit chairs–excluding the annual conference–planned for the current fiscal year.
+Unit chairs submit accompanying budget requests to the Finance Committee to be compiled and approved by the Board as part of the Association’s annual budget.
 Funding for programs which are developed after the September meeting of the Board may be approved at the next regular Board meeting or, if necessary, by the Executive Committee as per Article 8.C.1.

 Article 11.
 Conferences and Workshops